 I don’t know why but when Franco died, I expected a big change, but life carried on pretty much as before.
 The only visible difference being no secret police and fewer Guardia officers on the street.
 After so many years of brutal repression, Spaniards were still suspicious of authority and continued to keep their mouths firmly shut.
 However, as winter turned to Spring, we were worried about the lack of bookings.
 Tour Operators were telling us until there was a definitive political solution in Spain, they were holding back their marketing.

-“It’s been a long winter,” said Jack coming into the patio where I was cleaning the fountain.
+“It’s been a long winter,” said Jack coming into the patio, where I was cleaning the fountain.
 “But we scraped through.
 Good to see the travel groups back again albeit in smaller numbers.”

 “It’s great Dad,” I said.
 “Something to do at last.
 The question is, are you ready to shake the mothballs out of your wallet.”